Lincoln assassination flags: Treasury Guard flags

 Hours before Lincoln's arrival at Ford's Theatre, theater owner, James R. Ford sent workers to find flags for the presidential box.
 The two Treasury Guard flags are from the United States Department of the Treasury, where they were returned the day after Lincoln's assassination.
 (All five flags were removed after Lincoln was shot to prevent "souvenir hunters" from stealing them.)
 After their return, the two Treasury Guard flags were displayed in parades honoring Civil War veterans and at the inauguration of President Andrew Johnson.

-One of the Treasury Guard flags, which is currently on display at the Connecticut Historical Society in Hartford, Connecticut, contains thirteen alternating red and white stripes and a blue canton with an oil painted eagle and 35 stars.
+One of the Treasury Guard flags, which is on display at the Connecticut Museum of Culture and History in Hartford, Connecticut, contains thirteen alternating red and white stripes and a blue canton with an oil painted eagle and 35 stars.
 The canton contains the words "Presented to Treasury Guard Regt. by the Ladies of the Treasury Dept. 1864."
 Experts agree that this flag was positioned on a pole to the left of Lincoln in the presidential booth.
 The flag is six-feet-square and made of silk.

 The flag was placed in storage at the Treasury Department, until a former captain of the watch took the flag.
 It eventually ended up in the hands of a Civil War veteran in Hartford who passed it along to his son, Dr. Robert M. Yergason.
 Yergason donated the flag to the Connecticut Historical Society in 1922.
 The flag remained in a storage area with other Civil War artifacts for 76 years, until it was rediscovered by a former head librarian in 1998.
 The flag was then restored at the Textile Conservation Workshop in New York City.

 After three years of researching, the Treasury Guard flag was deemed authentic by several prominent Civil War experts, including Harold Holzer, a vice president at the Metropolitan Museum of Art and author of 18 books on Abraham Lincoln and the Civil War and Howard Michael Madaus, chief curator of the National Civil War Museum in Harrisburg, Pennsylvania.